nacht29/8-Week-SQL-Challenge/pizza_runner/data-cleaning/README.md

 ) AS
 ```

 - Create a temporary table ```tmp_customer_order``` to store the cleaned and transformed data from the ```customer_orders``` table.
 Temporary tables exists until the session ends, and is able to be queried like a normal table without altering the data in the original table.
-A session is started when a client connects to the SQL server, amd is terminated when either the client explicitly disconnects or a connection timeout occurs.
+A session is started when a client connects to the SQL server, and is terminated when either the client explicitly disconnects or a connection timeout occurs.
 - Cast the columns to their supposed data type, such as ```order_time``` is supposed to be a ```DATETIME``` data type as it stores the date and time an order is placed, as opposed to ```VARCHAR```.

 ```sql